International-Data-Spaces-Association/IDSA-Rulebook/documentation/Position_and_Think Papers/AI Agents & Data Spaces.md

 Same as the negotiation of data sharing contracts an AI Agent access contract could be negotiated.
 The data plane for that contract then would have to be an A2A protocol implementation.

 ## Semantic Interoperability and Compliance
-As it will be impossible to create a globally standardized semantic model for data sharing contracts AI can help with the interpretation of different models and therefore aid in the fulfillment of the data sharing contract.
+As it will be virtually impossible to create a single globally standardized semantic model for data sharing contracts, AI can help in the interpretation of different models and thus aid in the fulfillment of a data sharing contract.
-AI’s ability to map different semantic models reduces the need for manual standardization, enabling automatic policy negotiation and compliance verification.
-Dataspaces often leverage domain-specific knowledge graphs and ontologies, providing the context layer essential for meaningful AI integration.
+AI’s ability to map different semantic models can in principle reduce the need for manual standardization, enabling automatic policy negotiation and compliance verification.
+Dataspaces often leverage domain-specific knowledge graphs and ontologies, providing the context layer essential for meaningful AI-based interpretation and integration.
+Shortcomings, however, may arise due to lack of robustness and reliability of AI in properly interpreting and mapping the involved semantic models, especially in automated dynamic, and possibly safety- and security-related, scenarios.
+This can lead to unforeseen violations of compliance requirements for AI systems, lowering their overall level of trustworthiness.

 ## Strategic Recommendations
 1.	**Invest in Protocol Standardization:** Support the development and adoption of MCP, A2A, DSP and DCP to enable secure, scalable AI integration.